bestswifter/history/README.md

 Then you will get all commands contains 'grep', each line begins with a number.

-To call a specific line, you just need to type the number(for eaxmple `1`):
+To call a specific line, you just need to enter the number(for eaxmple `1`):

 ```bash
 21